Sean Connery's 007 pistol from 'Dr.No' stars at Hollywood auction

 The pistol comes from the original movie film armory supplier BAPTY in the UK, which sold it at auction in 2006, Julien’s said.

-The handgun is the top item of some 500 lots of Hollywood memorabilia that also includes the helmet that Tom Cruise wore in “Top Gun,” and the first dress worn by former U.S. first lady Michelle Obama to come to auction.
+The handgun is the top item of some 500 lots of Hollywood memorabilia that also include the helmet that Tom Cruise wore in “Top Gun”, and the first dress worn by former U.S. first lady Michelle Obama to come to auction.

+(This story corrects Auction house corrects date of auction to December 3 in paragraph 2)

 Our Standards: The Thomson Reuters Trust Principles.